 Key Strategies

-The Marine Vegetation Implementation Strategy will build off two regional conservation plans, the Puget Sound Eelgrass Recovery Strategy and the Puget Sound Kelp Conservation and Restoration Plan.
-Key strategies include:
+The Marine Vegetation Implementation Strategy will focus on the following strategies from the Puget Sound Eelgrass Recovery Strategy and the Puget Sound Kelp Conservation and Restoration Plan:

 • Understand and reduce environmental and human-caused stressors